Goal

 Sound waves are caused by sonorous or resonating bodies, meaning actual physical surfaces are moving.
 Consider the string of a guitar, the reason it creates a sound is because when you pluck it, it moves.
 Similarly if you clap your hands, bang a drum, or eat an apple, they all make sound because they are moving back and forth, vibrating.

 These vibrations cause the surface of the body to move up or down.
 This causes the pressure to move up or down also.
 If nothing is vibrating then the air will reach a steady state pressure which will appear as random motion.
-When something vibrates that steady state is “excited” and causes a pattern to appear.
+When something vibrates we leave steady state and the medium is said to be “excited” and causes a pattern to appear.
 These patterns are what we interpret as "sound".
 Consider the following simulation:

 Try adjusting the frequency, or turning off the random motion of the air molecules.
 Note here there is no control for amplitude.
 Amplitude would be related to how much displacement the tuning fork can experience, meaning how far it can "wiggle".
 All we can control is how fast, the amplitude remains constant.